swedenconnect/opensaml-pkcs11/README.md

                 "/path-to-second-hsm-configuration-file"
         ));

-Each provided configuration file is formatted according to the [Java PKCS#11 Reference Guide](https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html).
+Each provided configuration file is formatted according to the Java SunPKCS11 Reference Guide.

 ### Parameter config
 Configuration can be provided by providing parameters in an instance of the `PKCS11ProviderConfiguration` class.